smo0ths/StarfieldOPTI/README.md

-#### updated 10/10/2023 💫💫
+#### updated 10/11/2023 💫

 ##### contact me [smoothschannel](https://twitch.tv/smoothschannel) or [discord](https://discord.gg/tDZT7QSx8m)

-##### High overall quality replacement/optimization REMEMBER to change your overall quality to HIGH again after you replace and save the file contents*
+##### Medium.ini replacement/optimization REMEMBER to change your overall quality to Medium in game after you replace and save the file contents*

 ##### Turning down fRenderResolutionSetting and monitor resolution can drastically free up being gpu limited and gain fps.